Skip to main content

 Tunnels

-You can use a third-party "development tunnel", like bore or ngrok, to give your normal local development environment an internet-public URL.
+You can use a third-party "development tunnel" like ngrok to give your normal local development environment an internet-public URL.
 How to configure these tunnels is dependent on the tunnel service you choose.

-All of the instructions below assume that you are running a Reboot development instance on port 9991.
+The instructions below assume that you are running a Reboot development instance on port 9991, and that you are running a local development web server for the frontend on port 3000.

 You may now update your frontend to use the tunnel, allowing you to access your application from anywhere.